 I have extensive knowledge of working with anxiety, depression, domestic abuse, childhood sexual abuse, relationship and family issues, loss and bereavement.
 In my previous career as a teacher, I supervised trainee teachers as part of their PGCE requirements.

-I can offer you a free phone call to explore the possibility of working together and no-obligation first session.
+I can offer you a free phone call /zoom call to explore the possibility of working together.
 This will give us both the opportunity to ask any questions we may have about each other and for us both to decide if we can work together.
 I am happy to refer you to another supervisor if that is required.

 This includes experience of writing reports for final assessments/portfolios and liaising with placements/training courses as appropriate.